vechain/veworld-dapp/README.md

 ## Wallet Connect

+- VeWorld Mobile will not accept any invalid DApp requests.
+You should register your DApp on Wallet Connect and get your DApp verified: https://docs.walletconnect.com/2.0/cloud/verify

 - Please refer to the [wallet connect docs](https://docs.walletconnect.com/2.0/web3modal/about) for more information on how to use wallet connect.

 - Please refer to [this file](./src/context/WalletConnectContext.tsx) for an example of how to use the Wallet Connect in your vechain dApp.